bxie/bxie-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a Postdoctoral Fellow with Stanford University's [Human-Computer Interaction Group](https://hci.stanford.edu/) and [Graduate School of Education](https://ed.stanford.edu/).
-I will start as an Assistant Professor at the [University of Denver Department of Computer Science](https://ritchieschool.du.edu/academics-education/departments/computer-science) in fall 2025.
+I am an Assistant Professor at the [University of Denver Department of Computer Science](https://ritchieschool.du.edu/academics-education/departments/computer-science).
 My research interest is in designing critical and equitable human-data interactions for educational and environmental outcomes.
 I engage with computing education, human-computer interaction, and AI ethics research communities.

-I was previously an Embedded Ethics Fellow with Stanford's Institute for Human-Centered AI and McCoy Center for Ethics in Society.
+I was previously a Postdoctoral Fellow with Stanford University's [Human-Computer Interaction Group](https://hci.stanford.edu/) and [Graduate School of Education](https://ed.stanford.edu/) and an  Embedded Ethics Fellow with Stanford's Institute for Human-Centered AI and McCoy Center for Ethics in Society.
 I completed my PhD at the University of Washington Information School with Prof. Amy Ko, where I was a National Science Foundation (NSF) Graduate Research Fellow and also a research intern at non-profit Code.org.
 Prior to my PhD, I was an MIT EECS-Google Research and Innovation Scholar as an undergraduate and Master's student at MIT researching with Prof. Hal Abelson and MIT App Inventor.

 For more information, see [about me](/about), [projects](#projects), or [CV](/files/cv.pdf).